TytaniumDev/AvaTakeHome/README.md

 Open the [app on the Github Pages deployment](https://tytaniumdev.github.io/AvaTakeHome/)!
 It's fully responsive!

-I kept the generated files checked in, so you should be able to just do a standard `flutter run` from the `ava_take_home` directory!
+I kept the generated files checked in, so you should be able to just do a standard `flutter run` from the `ava_take_home` directory.

-I only tested on Web, but it should work on Android and iOS as well (and probably Mac OS, Linux, and Windows).

 > [!IMPORTANT]
 > Try tapping on the "Home" title to toggle on and off Demo mode, which will have the Repositories start generating random, but sane, data so you can see all of the nice animations!

+I only tested on Web, but it should work on Android and iOS as well (and probably Mac OS, Linux, and Windows).

 ## Folder Organization